 1 tablespoon lemon juice

 2 tablespoons finely chopped parsley

+Peel about two-thirds to three-quarters of each spear below the floret using a vegetable peeler, being careful not to break the asparagus.
 Trim about 1 inch from the tough ends of the asparagus spears using a sharp knife.
-Peel about 2/3 of each spear below the floret using a vegetable peeler, being careful not to break the asparagus.

 Bring a skillet filled with about 2 inches of water to a boil.
 Season liberally with salt.
 Add asparagus and cook until tender, about 5 minutes.